Seite wählen

 Francis Poulenc died of heart failure in Paris on 30 January 1963.
 His grave is in the Père Lachaise cemetery in Paris.

-Documentary source: various tourist office brochures; Wikipedia
+Literature source: various brochures from the tourist office; Wikipedia

 Henri THÉATRE, painter